ponbac/ponbac-xyz/src/content/blog/translations-tool-part-1.md

 }
 ```

+I would like to improve the rules checking here, as it's not very flexible.
+For example, it would be nice to be able to specify a list of rules to check _(probably in the form of functions that return a `TranslationFileError`)_, and then have the `check_rules()` method iterate over that list and check each rule.

 ## Walking the directory tree

 The last piece of the puzzle is finding all the places where a translation key is used in the code.
 In order to do this, we first need to identify all the files that could contain translations.